Hauteville-la-Guichard

-Hauteville-la-Guichard (/fr/) is a commune in the Manche department in Normandy in north-western France.
+Hauteville-la-Guichard (/fr/) is small village and commune in the Manche department in Normandy in north-western France.
 Its population is about 450 (2022).

 It is thought to be the original stronghold of the Hauteville family who made their fortunes in southern Italy and Sicily as the Norman kings of Sicily, beginning with the modest Norman seigneur Tancred of Hauteville, who is commemorated by a simple exhibit housed in the former presbytère.

 Origins

 From just which village of Hauteville the family drew its name is hard to identify with certainty, though modern scholarship favours Hauteville-la-Guichard.